 How to Use Templates for PowerPoint Title Slides

 After giving many presentations, I truly believe that content is king.
 You should focus on the message and the meat of your presentation.
-Even though PowerPoint title page slides can be simple, that doesn't mean that you can't invest the time in creating the best possible slide design to open your presentation.
+PowerPoint title page slides can be simple, but you should still invest the time to create a great opener.

-An even better way to design a presentation is to get a head start by using pre-built templates from Envato Elements.
-Elements has a massive library of PowerPoint presentation designs that you can use to design a presentation of your own.
+The best way to get a head start while building a presentation is to use pre-built templates from Envato Elements.
+Elements has a massive library of PowerPoint presentation designs you can use.
 Each template has starter slides that you can just drop your own content into.
-The PowerPoint cover slides in these templates are the fastest way I know to skip ahead in the design process.
+The PowerPoint cover slides we feature are the fastest way to design.

 The best part of Elements?
 It's an all-you-can-download creative buffet.
 With a single subscription, you've got access to all that Elements offers.
-Not only does that include over 1,000 PowerPoint designs, it also includes more than 600,000 total creative assets.
+It includes over 1,000 PowerPoint designs plus more than 600,000 total creative assets.
 That includes stock photos, graphics, audio, and so much more.

 In this tutorial, we're going to use an impressive template called the BePro PowerPoint Business template.
 This is one of the top PowerPoint templates that's included for Elements subscribers.
-It has a litany of designs that you can use to create the perfect PowerPoint title page.
-It even includes multiple color schemes for variety so that you can re-use it for various presentations.
+It's got a litany of designs that you can use to create the perfect PowerPoint title page.
+It also includes multiple color schemes to make it easy to re-use.

-With over 1,000 PowerPoint templates on Elements, you might want some help in navigating the best of the best.
+Elements has over 1,000 PowerPoint templates, and we'll help by showing you the best.
 Try out this collection of popular professional PPT templates on Elements.

-While Envato Elements is an all-you-can-download model for templates, there's another alternative that allows you to purchase single templates.
+While Envato Elements is an all-you-can-download model for templates, it's not the only choice.
 GraphicRiver is a pay-as-you-go archive of PowerPoint presentation templates.
-Make sure to check out some of the new PowerPoint presentation templates on GraphicRiver and the trending bestsellers on GraphicRiver.
+Check out some of the new PowerPoint presentation templates on GraphicRiver and the trending bestsellers on GraphicRiver.

 The Logo Slide

 The Logo Slide focuses on your brand image and showcasing the logo of your company.
-When you're familiarizing an audience with what your company does, it can be ideal to set the stage with your branding on the PowerPoint title page.
+It's ideal to use a logo slide to show your branding on the PowerPoint title page.

 A good starting point for this slide is slide design three that's built into the BePro template.
 It's perfect for just adding a logo and background image.
 In the example below, I dropped in the logo on the slide.
 I also took the same logo and faded it into the background image placeholder.

 Make sure too that your version of the logo slide stays with the branding message.
-You might want to adjust the colors of the boxes and other objects on the slide to match the overall color scheme of your business.
+Adjust the colors of shapes and text to match the overall color scheme of your business.

-Building a logo slide as your title slide isn't anything fancy or complicated, but it sets the stage for your presentation.
-An alternate option for this slide is slide design 4, which offers the same simplicity, but with a dark color scheme.
+Building a logo slide as your title slide doesn't have to be complicated.
+A well-made logo slide shows your branding quickly.
+An alternate option for this slide is slide design 4, a simple slide with a dark color scheme.
 Just add your logo to that slide to create contrast.

 The Big Question Slide

-While your audience may be expecting you to impart knowledge on them, you can flip the script by asking a question up front.
-Maybe this question will be the one that you answer over the course of the presentation.
+Your audience may be expecting you to impart knowledge on them.
+But you can flip the script by asking a question up front.

-When you're writing a presentation, there should always be a goal or big idea that you're driving toward.
+When you're writing a presentation, there should always be a goal or big idea.
 In the example below, I used the minimalist slide design 4 to ask a question of the audience.
-Over the course of the presentation, I'll answer this question for the audience by explaining an initiative that I led.
+Over the course of the presentation, I'll answer this question for the audience.

-If you aren't answering a question or sharing an idea with your presentation, it might be time to re-think the content.
+If you aren't answering a question or sharing an idea, it might be time to re-think the content.

 The Introductory Slide

 There's nothing wrong with getting a bit personal in your presentation.
-If you can set the stage by building your authority and expertise, the audience will trust and follow you over the course of the presentation.
+Set the stage by building your authority and expertise, and the audience will trust and follow you through the presentation.

 BePro has many slide designs that work well for this, but I opted for slide 25.
-It's a clean and straightforward slide design that you can add points that explain your expertise to the audience.
+It's a clean and straightforward slide design.
+It's easy to add points that explain your expertise to the audience.

 As you can see above, I also added a stock photo as the background image.
-Envato Elements features more than 100,000 stock images that are also included as part of the subscription, and it's ideal for sourcing a stock image for your presentation.
+Envato Elements features more than 100,000 stock images as part of the subscription.
+They're ideal for sourcing a stock image for your presentation.

 In my example slide, I grabbed a great photo and faded it into the background.
-It's a great reminder that Elements is a total offering for building presentations—not just for the PowerPoint templates.
+It's a great reminder that Elements is a total solution for building presentations—not just for the PowerPoint templates.